 Soil science is the most basic course in agricultural and environmental sciences and ecology.
-The knowledge of soil physics, soil chemistry and soil biology are applied in many scientific fields.
+The knowledge of soil biochemisty, which related to soil physics, soil chemistry and soil biology is applied in many scientific fields.

 In this weekly seminar, participatants introduce the newest journal papers and discuss the contents by oral presentation with other attendees.